oqolarte/oblong/content/project/imbentori.md

 beer hive, or at least i'd like to think so.

 {{< btt >}}
+### Entry # 229
+Date: Wed, 08 Jul 2015

+the forms have taken over the suits of villains. most of them are men, those who reciprocate kindness with impolite contours. i remember seeing a bearded figure from a window bus as we passed along leveriza;
+underneath the rain he smacked a woman who seemed to be his wife in front of the by-standers at nearby kiosks. woman shrieked while retreating. everything was in effect, in sums of violences, from gashing particulates to blobs that fossilized on damaged area. we grow not because it is the best way to utilize our duration, but we grow to meet an endowment with a brutal contraption. i am not afraid of the absence of light. in fact, i would have skated on its blunt edge had i known how to do that. even with soggy socks.

+{{< btt >}}
 ### One-Liners
 Tweet-like witticisms back in the day.